kengonakajima/moyai/README.md

   - FreeType2 based, reads TTF files, multi-byte chars
  - Headless mode
   - Transfer all geometry data every frame via TCP, to enable remote rendering.
+  - Recording all sprite stream and save it in file, replaying the file.

 # Compatibility
  - OSX 10.10/10.11